AndrewMFrey/hyperskill/README.md

   - Summary: Import financial data into SQLite tables and perform basic SQL functions.

 ## Python Developer

+Per Hyperskill: Acquire key skills to build a strong foundation for a career in tech.
+Start from the basics, deepen your understanding, perfect your code, and expand into advanced projects.

 - (Medium) Coffee Machine:
   - Hyperskill description: This project allows you to get a taste of Python.
 Practice working with functions, challenge yourself with loops and conditions, and get more confident in Python.